 - Revenue recognition: Creating and applying controls for monthly financial reporting to ensure compliance

 That said, a financial controller does not deal solely with the accounting team.
-A controller also serves as the liaison between a company’s finance team and senior management, as they regularly use complex financial data to offer strategic insights to internal stakeholders.
+A controller also serves as the liaison between the finance team and senior management, using financial data to offer strategic insights to internal stakeholders.
 Controllers are skilled communicators who can link company finances to overall business objectives and goals.

 - Business budgeting and forecasting: Predicting a company’s future financial position based on trends in past financial data

-- Software rollouts: Implementing procedures and ensuring accurate data migration for accounting functions using internal and external software
+- Software rollouts: Implementing procedures and ensuring accurate data migration for accounting systems such as enterprise resource planning (ERP) systems

 - Risk evaluation: Identifying and analyzing potential events that may negatively impact the financial position of a company

-A good financial controller anticipates the information needs of management and provides timely financial data, analysis and recommendations.
+A good controller anticipates the information needs of management and provides timely financial data, analysis and recommendations.
 They absolutely must know the ins and outs of accounting best practices while maintaining technical acumen and strong communication skills.
-Let’s break these down further:

-- Technical skills: Artificial intelligence and machine learning models have made it possible to advance an accounting team’s functions beyond those offered by a simple Excel workbook.
-While controllers do not need to have in-depth knowledge of these complex programs, they do need to understand how to use the tools to maximize efficiency.
+- Technical skills: AI and machine learning models have made it possible to advance an accounting team’s functions beyond simple spreadsheets.
+While controllers don’t need to be experts, they do need to understand how to use the tools to maximize efficiency.
 Familiarity with business intelligence software, such as Microsoft Power BI, is desirable.